-5.1 Discuss, with the Board of Auditors, the Internal Auditors, the CEO of the Fund, and the designated Representative of the Secretary-General for the Office of Investment Management of the assets of the Fund, the internal audit function responsibilities as defined in the Internal Audit Charter, normally once a year.
+5.1 Discuss, with the Board of Auditors, the Internal Auditors, the Chief Executive of Pension Administration, and the designated Representative of the Secretary-General for the Office of Investment Management of the assets of the Fund, the internal audit function responsibilities as defined in the Internal Audit Charter, normally once a year.

-5.2 Consult with the CEO of the Fund, the designated Representative of the Secretary-General for the investment of the Fund, the Board of Auditors and the Internal Auditors on matters related to the internal audit plan and audit procedures applied.
+5.2 Consult with the Chief Executive of Pension Administration, the designated Representative of the Secretary-General for the investment of the Fund, the Board of Auditors and the Internal Auditors on matters related to the internal audit plan and audit procedures applied.
 The review of the internal audit plan shall focus on the scope and effectiveness of the internal audit function and the risk assessment of Fund activities, including those related to investments.

 5.3 Ensure that the internal audit function of the Fund is performed in compliance with all the provisions of the Fund’s Internal Audit Charter.

 5.4 Review the internal audit reports submitted by the Internal Auditors in order to be fully informed of the Fund’s financial exposures, management actions to address issues related to internal audit activities, and the Internal Auditors’ evaluation of internal controls.

 5.5 Provide opportunity (at least once a year) for the Board of Auditors and the Internal Auditors to meet privately with the members of the Committee to discuss matters which they may wish to bring to the Committee’s attention.